Kotlin/KEEP/proposals/open-ended-ranges.md

 allowing to instantiate a range of discrete integral values like `0 until size` which is equivalent to `0..(size - 1)`.

 Despite all of this, due to asymmetry between `..` and `until`, the former is used more often, even in cases where the latter would be more clear.

-Also, our UX research shows that Kotlin newcomers have troubles remembering whether the upper bound of the range produced by `until` is exclusive or inclusive.
+We have conducted a UX research that showed that Kotlin users may experience troubles identifying whether the ranges created with the `..` operator and `until` function have their upper bound excluded or included.
+We also evaluated how introducing new operators for range expressions may improve this situation, and it turned out that the effect of that can be significant: the misinterpretation rate was less by ~20-30% with them.

-To mitigate that, we propose to introduce the operator `..<` in Kotlin that would be on par with the `..` operator and make it very clear that the upper bound is not included.
+For the above reason, we propose to introduce the operator `..<` in Kotlin that would be on par with the `..` operator and make it very clear that the upper bound is not included.

 ## Use cases